bhisaac/5eFP/5eFP-SRD.md

 # Equipment

-## Coins
+## Coin

-5eFP games use coins (**⛁** equals 1 coin), a single denomination representing wealth, resources, experience, and reputation.
+5eFP games use Coin (**⛁** equals 1 Coin), a single denomination representing wealth, resources, experience, and reputation.
 The name of a coin may change in some games.
 For example, coins might be called "gold pieces" in a medieval fantasy setting, while coins might refer to "credits" in a futuristic sci-fi setting.
 A game's setting handbook details what coins are called.
 All coins use the following rules.

 ## Earning Coins